Alexander Bartz

 Alexander Bartz (born 13 August 1984) is a German politician of the Social Democratic Party (SPD) who has been serving as a Member of the German Bundestag from Lower Saxony since November 2022.

 Political career

 Bartz was previously involved with Young Socialists in the SPD.

 In the 2021 German federal election, Bartz stood in the Cloppenburg-Vechta constituency and was 25th place on the SPD state list in Lower Saxony.
 On 8 November 2022, he replaced Falko Mohrs, who took over a ministerial post in the Lower Saxony state government, in the Bundestag.
+In parliament, he has since been serving on the Committee on Economic Affairs.